yohannes911/select2/doc/select2.md

 **Statement 4: The `select2` application protocol is wait-free in the following manner.
 If the block injected to the thread is wait-free then the whole thread will be wait-free as well.
 In other words: if the thread gets enough processor time then it will eventually terminate.**

-Proof:

-Select 2 logic does not depend on the injected code block of either thread and according to Statement 2 the protocol itself is wait-free.
+Proof: The `select2` logic does not depend on the injected code block of either thread and according to Statement 2 the core protocol itself is wait-free.
 Hence if the injected block is wait-free as well, then the whole thread becomes wait-free, too.

 Implementation